edresch/hello-world/README.md

 hello-world
 ===========

-Learning how to use GitHub
+This repository should teach me how to use GitHub.
+Maybe I can even program something small in here?